Deborah J. Goodings, PEng

 - U.S. Universities Council on Geotechnical Engineering Research, President, Executive Board, 2001-2003

 Her career accomplishments have been recognized with awards from the Department of the Army (Outstanding Civilian Service Medal); the National Research Council’s Transportation Research Board (Fred Burggraf Award; and Emerita Member status); the U.S. Universities Council on Geotechnical Engineering Research (Distinguished Service Award); Professional Engineers Ontario (the Engineering Medal for Engineering Excellence); and the University of Maryland (awards for teaching, and for faculty leadership of Engineers Without Borders-USA including creation of a faculty chair in her honor).
+She has served as a member of visiting and review committees to various organizations, some listed above.
 She is a Fellow of the American Society of Civil Engineers; a Diplomate, Geotechnical Engineering; a registered professional engineer in Ontario; and a By-Fellow of Churchill College, Cambridge University.

 J. Garnier, C. Gaudin, S.M.
 Springman, P.J.
 Culligan, D.J.
 Goodings, D. Konig, B. Kutter, R. Phillips, M.F.
 Randolph, L. Thorel (2007) “Catalogue of Scaling Laws and Similitude Questions in Geotechnical Centrifuge Modelling” International Journal of Physical Modelling in Geotechnics, Vol. 7, pp 1-24